 We acknowledge that what it takes to access reproductive health care is different for everyone, based on their lived experience.

 Our movement is broad and diverse.
-As a small organization with a specific focus, we collaborate with like-minded organizations and our community of primary care clinicians to expand our impact and allow us to make a unique contribution to the movement.
+As a small organization with a specific focus, we collaborate with mission-aligned organizations and our community of primary care clinicians to expand our impact and allow us to make a unique contribution to the movement.

 We promote and provide space for those in our community to grow through advocacy training, leadership, and professional development.